The Parent’s Guide to Instagram (& How to Protect Your Kids on the Service)

-We made the decision to allow it when they asked for it, so we could monitor it.
+We made the decision to allow it when they asked for it so that we could monitor it.
 Not everyone does.
 And to each his own.
-I respect every parent’s right to raise their child how they see fit.
-This is a guide for those that allow it – not a place to pass judgement on those who allow it.
+I respect every parent's right to raise their child how they see fit.
+This is a guide for those that allow it – not a place to pass judgment on those who allow it.

 WHAT INSTAGRAM IS

 Instagram (often referred to as Insta) is a free photo sharing application for your phone.
 You take a picture, you can add a “filter” to it (to make it black and white or to make it look vintage, etc.), add a description of the photo, tag friends (if applicable), add “hashtags” (more on that below) to “label” the topic of the photo and then you upload it to the site.
 Then other people can view your photo, like your photo or comment on your photo.
 The service also allows users to upload 3-15 second videos in the same manner.

 You download the app and install it on your device.
 You'll have the option to login using a Facebook login or register an account with an email address.
 I make my kids do the latter so that I can access it more easily should I ever need to do so.
 I know the email, I know the password.
 If I every try to login to find the password changed, it's an immediate loss of their devices for a month.
 They know that rule, and they know we're serious about it.

 Once you've logged in, you'll want to head to their main profile page (the icon on the bottom right that looks like a driver's license).
 On that screen, you will see a box that says “Edit Your Profile”).
 Click that and you'll see a setting at the very bottom that says “Posts are Private” – you want to make sure that box is on (the button will turn blue when it's on).